What is VOIP software?

 Companies that run their call centers and sales teams on VoIP phones can easily record all or parts of representative interactions with customers.
 This gives teams specific examples to call out for positive reinforcement, training purposes, and quality assurance.

-Plus, caller ID features make it easier for agents to handle repeat callers because they’ll be able to pull up notes before answering.
+Plus, caller ID features make it easier for agents to handle repeat callers by allowing them to pull up notes before answering.

 Cheaper international calls